UPDATE: A Guide to Fee-Based U. S. Legal Research Databases

 To check whether a case is “good law,” and to find subsequent cases, Fastcase offers an “Authority Check” feature.
 This feature displays a list of citing cases, as well as the text in which the citation occurs.
 For its databases of court cases, Fastcase offers sophisticated search capabilities.
 It supports Boolean connectors, including proximity connectors.
 It also supports natural language searching, phrase searching, date restrictions, and truncation (“stemming”).
 Fastcase gives the user several options for displaying the list of cases retrieved, including relevance ranking and reverse chronological order.
 Results can be narrowed by jurisdiction or date range.

-Fastcase’s initial search screen allows users to look up citations or search by keyword.
-Users can choose to search from several options (caselaw, statutes, regulations, constitutions, court rules, newspapers, federal filings, and legal forms).
+Fastcase’s initial search screen allows users to search by citations or keyword.
+Users can choose to search among several options such as caselaw, statutes, regulations, constitutions, court rules, newspapers, federal filings, and legal forms.

-Fastcase works on most major browsers, including Internet Explorer 6.0 or greater, Netscape version 7.2 or greater, and Firefox 1.1 or greater on PCs.
-Fastcase is also compatible with the most recent Mac versions of Firefox, Safari, and Netscape.
+Fastcase works on most major browsers, including Internet Explorer 6.0 or greater, and Firefox 7.0 or greater on PCs.
+Fastcase is also compatible with most recent Mac versions of Firefox, Safari, and Netscape.
 Customer support is available via telephone, email, and live chat.

 Since 1999, Casemaker has provided attorneys with affordable access to quality legal research.

 What Casemaker Offers